wayofthepie/blog-src/posts/2018-02-18-Containerizing-The-JVM.markdown

 Survivor Space for a while.
 The contains objects that have been initialize - e.g.
 `List<String> s = new ArrayList<String>();` will create an arraylist object on the heap.

-So what is contained within non-heap memory?
+In the previous section I ran through what classes are loaded into the heap for our HelloWorld program, so what about non-heap memory?

 ## Non-Heap Memory
 If you have ever written a non-trivial java application with jdk8 you have probably heard of metaspace.